 The Big O and Jumpin Johnny merit an apology and recognition from vestiges of the Dixie Classic.

-In 1937, Maryland officials informed Syracuse that Sidat-Singh could not take the field against all-white Maryland.
+Prior to the 1937 Syracuse-Maryland game, Maryland officials informed Syracuse that Sidat-Singh could not take the field against all-white Maryland.
 Up until then Sidat-Singh had passed as Hindu Indian with his light skin and step-father’s surname, but he was exposed by prominent black sportswriter Sam Lacy of the Baltimore Afro-American (later Lacy was prominent for his Jackie Robinson stories).

 On that 1937 day at Maryland, one of Syracuse’s offensive linemen was Duffy Daugherty, who was destined to lead the integration of college football as Michigan State’s head coach from 1954 to 1972.
 Raye played for him as part of his Underground Railroad teams that recruited the segregated South.